lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 How to Launch
 -------------
-To launch go to menu :menuselection:`Office --> Libreoffice Writer` or run
+To launch go to menu :menuselection:`Office --> LibreOffice Writer` or run

 .. code::